Nokia tribute band HMD revives another hit

 The 8110 4G is interesting for being the first big bet on Mozilla's abandoned phone OS by a big-brand phone maker.
 The "Smart Feature OS" from KaiOS is one of three Mozilla offshoots we are aware of, and gives it 4G and built-in "curated" apps including Facebook and Twitter.
 Don't get your hopes up, devs: KaiOS intends it to stay "curated" and the apps store is not currently taking submissions.

-Nevertheless, the software has allowed HMD to pack more modern features into the 8810 (2018) than Nokia's creaking, decrepit Series 30 would have allowed, like 4G VoLTE calls, WiFi, Outlook sync and Google Maps.
+Nevertheless, the software has allowed HMD to pack more modern features into the 8110 (2018) than Nokia's creaking, decrepit Series 30 would have allowed, like 4G VoLTE calls, Wi-Fi, Outlook sync and Google Maps.
 The phone touts a 2MP main camera and a Snapdragon 205 with 512MB of RAM.
 Trying getting a modern Android to run well in that spec.

 Say hello to Nokia’s retro line up side-by-side with the originals.
 Gotta love a bit of mobile phone nostalgia. #8110 #3110 #retro #MWC18 #BananaPhone #MatrixPhone pic.twitter.com/8zjbCl8UNH— Ben Wood (@benwood) February 25, 2018